sumaho-live/AppleContainerManager/README.md

 ## Features
 - Activity Bar view: “Apple Containers” with System, Images, and Containers trees
-- Container actions: Start / Stop / Restart / Remove / Logs / Exec
-- Image actions: Pull / Remove / Run
+- Inline container controls: start / stop / restart directly from hover icons
 - Dedicated System view with Start / Stop / Restart controls and status bar integration
+- Offline cache of system version, images, and containers for quick read-only access when the service is stopped
-- Detects container CLI version and notifies about updates
+- Detects container CLI version, checks GitHub for the latest release, and surfaces inline upgrade actions
 - Optional workspace-level auto-start of the system service
 - Lightweight, native, no external dependencies